morosanmihail/HA-LondonTfL/README.md

         max: 3  # Optional.
 3 items by default
 ```

+## Viewing

+Default use case is to set up either with an Entity (or Entities) card, or a Markdown card and pull whichever data is important to you.

 Also available is support for the Upcoming Media card.
 Random, yes, but it works as a decent visualiser of all upcoming times.